mikebronner/laravel-codespaces-package-template/README.md

-# Codespaces Template for Laravel Apps
+# Codespaces Template for Laravel Packages

  ## Codespace Setup
  1. Make sure you are signing commits on all repositories, follow this guide: